Master’s Thesis: Developing AI agents for the curation of genome-scale metabolic models

 • Great working atmosphere in a young and dynamic group working on computational biology

-• Access to state of the art computation environment
+• Access to the state-of-the-art computational environment

-• Cosupervision by a PhD student and a Postdoctoral researcher
+• Co-supervision by a PhD student and a postdoctoral researcher

 For applications, please contact juergen.zanghellini@univie.ac.at.